Modules

 oraddOutput

-, or their array equivalents) are the only way logic outside of aModule
+, or their array and match equivalents) are the only way logic outside of aModule

 can consume signals from thatModule